 tunnel assay.

-D-4-b-ii-(4) Functional validation of mutation in non coding RNA:

-Total RNA will be extracted from cell lines expressing the wild type and the mutant

-ncRNA and RNA sequencing will be performed to determine the mutation specific

-gene signature.

-D-4-b-ii-(5) Effect of the mutation on TF binding
+D-4-b-ii-(4) Effect of the mutation on TF binding

 In vitro EMSAs will confirm specific binding to WT or mutant sequence by a

 particular transcription factor.
 EMSA (electrophoretic mobility shift assay) is a common technique employed to study protein-DNA interaction.
-We will use the WT and the MT sequences to determine binding to a transcription factor predicted to be present at the site of mutation.
+We will use the WT and the MT sequences to determine binding of the transcription factor predicted to be present at the site of mutation.,,,,,agree w ls…..

-Chromatin immuno-precipitation (ChIP) assays for TFs overlapping the variant will be conducted to determine if the variant can distort TF binding.
+Chromatin immuno-precipitation (ChIP) assays for TFs overlapping the variant will be conducted to determine if the variant can distort TF binding in vivo.
 This would help validate the variants that are predicted to be motif breakers.
 Alternatively for the SNVs predicted to create a new motif, ChIP experiments will help validate binding.